imdba/everyday_function/README.md

-# everyday_function
+## everyday_function

-This dir for study function
+This dir for study function for test